ry4ngch/React-Boilerplates/README.md

 - A sample single-page app (SPA) structure
 - This version is ideal if you're looking for a quick start with a responsive layout and a basic page structure that includes common UI elements like a navbar, dropdown, timeline, breadcrumb, button, card, modal, pagination, tab, table, timeline, list and treeview.

-Visit the demo app at https://salient-react-demo.vercel.app/ which integrates with react-router-dom.
+See the demo site of [Salient Demo App](https://salient-react-demo.vercel.app/) which integrates with react-router-dom.

 ### 3. `react_bootstrap` - React with Bootstrap